Mouly19/Linear-Regression/README.md

 ## 🔍 Project Overview

 **LinearLearn** is an interactive, step-by-step educational web application that teaches Linear Regression through hands-on experimentation.
-This version is a **complete rewrite** of the original JavaScript/Chart.js frontend application into a full-stack Python web application.
+Built with Python and Flask on the backend, it provides a full machine learning pipeline — from raw data upload to model evaluation — all inside a clean, dark-themed browser interface.

-The original project performed all regression computations in the browser using JavaScript.
-This version moves all ML logic to a **Flask backend** powered by industry-standard Python ML libraries — making it suitable for AI/ML internship portfolios and production deployment.
+This project is designed for students, ML beginners, and developers who want to understand how Linear Regression works in practice, with real data and real metrics.

 ---